 In brief: the food was nice, but the tea was served so much in advance that it had gone a bit cold already by the time the food was there and the afternoon tea also took place in this large and rather cold dining hall.
-I’ve written more about it in this post.

 Good to know: